 #6 – Cat Comforts

-For feline lovers, investigators have found that the effects from purring can result in better bone and muscle health.
+For feline lovers, investigators have found that the effects of purring can result in better bone and muscle health.
 A cat’s purr maintains a consistent pattern while they are inhaling and exhaling producing a sound frequency of between 25 and 150 hertz.
 Sound frequencies in this range can improve bone density and promote healing.
 They are also helpful with muscle, tendon and ligament injuries along with muscle strengthening.

 Having your four-legged friend with you at school, home or work will give you a richer, happier and longer life according to these sources.
 But for animal lovers, we’re already aware of the many joys that come with the unconditional love of our pets.

 Thank you to Amber Kingsley for this guest post!